nawkboy/nawkboy.github.io/index.md

 # Book Formats

-I am publishing the book in paperback, casewrap laminate hardcover, and e-book format using a combination of Amazon and IngramSpark.
+I am publishing the book in paperback, hardcover, and e-book format using a combination of Amazon and IngramSpark.

 The ISBNs are as follows: